jfgreen/jfgreen.uk/content/why-data-engineering.md

 So now we have a bit more of an understanding as to what data engineers are responsible for, let's explore some of reasons you might consider pursuing it as a skill.
-Here are some of the things that motivated me.
+Here are some things that motivated me.

 #### Close to the domain

-Unlike my previous role as an infrastructure developer\*, data engineering fully immerses within a particular domain.
+Unlike my previous role as an infrastructure developer\*, data engineering fully immerses you within a particular domain.
 Calculating sales forecast for a supermarket?
 You are probably going to learn a fair bit about the economics of avocados.
 Building a routing service to plan journeys?
 You run the risk of eventually becoming something of a train geek.

 Every dataset has its own quirks.
-For example, while working within automotive retail I uncovered some quite interesting "rare colours" of car. (i.e. colours that only appear once in a dataset of several million cars).
+For example, while working within automotive retail I uncovered some quite interesting 'rare colours' of car (colours that only appear once in a dataset of several million cars).
 I was amused to discover that car manufacturers would do things like describe a completely unremarkable SUV as being "Mystic Beige" - definitely an oxymoron.